-Once you set your goals, write them down somewhere *ahem Evernote* so you can reference them later.
+Once you set your goals, write them down somewhere (ahem, like in Evernote) so you can reference them later.

 One of the most important steps to achieving the goals you set is by actually taking action.
-It may sound silly, but I’d bet that 99% of goals aren’t achieved because people fail to break their goals down to actionable steps and never actually get started.
+It may sound silly, but I’d bet that 99% of goals aren’t achieved because people fail to break their goals down into actionable steps and never actually get started on them.

-Start by breaking each goal out into a set of actions, focusing primarily on the actions that need to be started immediately in the first quarter of 2015.
+Start by breaking each goal out into a set of actions, focusing primarily on the actions that need to be started immediately in the first quarter of the year.

-You may have already included learning a new skill set into your yearly or Q1 goals but it is worth separating and giving it a point of it’s own.
-Being a entrepreneur and being lean both go hand in hand with having a wide range of skills.
-If you’re going to be successful these days, you need to know marketing, finance, graphic design, photography amongst a hundred other skills.
+You may have already included learning a new skill set into your yearly or Q1 goals but it’s worth separating it and giving it a point of its own.
+Being an entrepreneur and being lean both go hand in hand with having a wide range of skills.
+If you’re going to be successful these days, you need to know marketing, finance, graphic design, and photography amongst a hundred other skills.
 At the very least, I like to learn one new applicable skill each year.

 You don’t need to limit yourself to skills either, maybe you just have a side interest in astronomy or classical music.
-Whatever it is, there’s free online courses.
-Below is a pretty comprehensive list of resources and links to education courses on all types of topics compiled by the reddit community 3 years ago.
+Whatever it is, there are free online courses.
+Below is a pretty comprehensive list of resources and links to education courses on all types of topics compiled by a Reddit community a few years ago.
 (I saved this to my Evernote but I no longer have the name of the person that originally compiled it.
 If you know who it was please let me know so I can give them credit).

-Finally, as part of the planning section is making plans to give something back.
+Finally, as part of the planning section, our final point is to make plans to give something back.
 The older I get, the more I realize how fortunate I am and the more I realize the need to give back.
 If every person and every company chose a problem in society to tackle, I think our world would be a much greater place.

 Consider what you can do to give back and support something you believe in bigger than yourself.

 If you’re going to make this a bigger year than the last, you’re going to have to change or learn some new productivity habits.
 There are lots of tactics out there to help you be better and get more done.
-Many of my friends swear by the Pomodoro Technique but I have found two -very simple- tactics that work extremely well for me that I want to share.
-The first is a technique and the second is a mindset.
+Many of my friends swear by the Pomodoro Technique but I have found two very simple tactics that work extremely well for me that I want to share.
+The first tactic is a technique and the second is a mindset.

-The theory is called persistent starting.
-Pick something you want to do but keep putting off.
-It can be doing anything, brainstorming product ideas, searching for a product, finding a manufacture, sending an email.
+The first tactic is a theory is called Persistent Starting.
+To start, pick something you want to do but keep putting off.
+It can be anything, including brainstorming product ideas, searching for a product, finding a manufacturer, sending an email, etc.

-Set a Timer: Tell yourself you’ll spend five minutes doing it and then quit after five minutes if you still don’t want to do it.
+Then, set a timer.
+Tell yourself you’ll spend five minutes doing the task and then you can quit after five minutes if you still don’t want to do it.
 After five minutes if you still want to quit then quit.
 No tricks or mind games.

-I discovered this last year on Reddit and I now know dozens of people that I have shared this with swear by it.
+I discovered this last year on Reddit and I now know dozens of people that I have shared this with who swear by it.
 This isn’t a technique as much as it is a mindset you need to have.
-Below I have pasted the original posters comment, word for word:
+Below I have pasted the original poster’s comment, word for word:

-There you have it, my personal 2015 New Year’s preparation stack.
-Feel free to pick and choose what you feel is most important to you.
-If you have something on your list that I should include in my ritual, please leave it in the comments.
+There you have it, my personal New Year’s preparation stack.
+Feel free to pick and choose what you feel is most important to you and apply it to your life and business so you can have your biggest, best and most successful year yet!
+Good luck.